 - Necessary Drawback: See Ise's entry.

-- With her second remodel, she is one of only three battleships with an ASW stat and a very powerful one at that* (if considered a carrier, she would only be weaker than Taiyou K2 and Shin'you K2).
+- With her second remodel, she is one of only three battleships with an ASW stat and a very powerful one at that* (if considered a carrier, she would only be slightly weaker than Taiyou K2 and Shin'you K2 in ASW).
 To compensate, she has a slightly weaker stat spread and less plane slots than her elder sister.

 - Shields Are Useless: Demonstrated by Kaga of all people, in the 4-koma.
 (The situation involved Akagi and the incoming Maikaze, It Makes Sense in Context.)Hyuuga: Flight decks don't work as shields!